deislabs/deislabs.io/content/posts/introducing-slight.md

 author: "@jiaxiao_zhou"
 authorlink: "https://twitter.com/jiaxiao_zhou"
 image: "images/logos/twitter-card.png"
-tags: ["slight", "spiderlightning"]
+tags: ["slight", "spiderlightning", "Wasm", "WASI"]
 ---

 At DeisLabs, we are researching and developing various WebAssembly tools and systems overtime.
-We have been working on a new project called SpiderLightning, which is a cloud system interface written in a Interface Definition Language (IDL) called [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).
-We have also experimented with a CLI called slight, which we recently released "0.2.0" version.
+We have been working on a new project called SpiderLightning, which is a cloud system interface written in an Interface Definition Language (IDL) called [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md).
+SpiderLightning is paired with a CLI called slight, which we recently released "0.2.0" version.
 In this blog post, we will introduce SpiderLightning and slight.

 ## Authoring portable distributed applications is hard